NSoiffer/MathCAT/README.md

 * arrays (used inline as `["a", "b", "c"]`)
 * dictionaries/maps (used inline as `{key: value, foo: bar}`)

-In the more verbose form of YAML syntax, indentation is used instead of brackets so the above array becomes
+In the more verbose form of YAML syntax for arrays, indentation is used instead of brackets so the above array becomes
 ```
  - a
  - b